WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 # Learning Web Dev : ANGULAR

+## 2022 10 31 | Halloween

+To recap what I did yesterday...
+I tried to follow the instructions.
+I think I missed something cause it did not work as planned.
+It's been some time so I'm not sure how these peaces are working together.

 ## 2022 10 28 | Rem the Boot

 Referencing "2022 07 08 | START", there are instructions on how to include bootstrap into an angular project.
 What I forgot to mention is "You MUST turn the server off and on again in order for the files to be built into the project.
 Otherwise, you do everything and wonder why it isn't working.
 So, let's remember that for next time!